ACI 318 Reinforcement Development Length Calculator (Tension)

 in²

-Data Source and Methodology
+Data Source

 Authoritative Reference: ACI Committee 318, Building Code Requirements for Structural Concrete (ACI 318-19) and Commentary, American Concrete Institute, 2019.
-See Section 25.4.2.3 for development of deformed bars in tension.
-Direct link to ACI 318-19.
+See Section 25.4.2.3 for development length of deformed bars in tension.
+All calculations strictly follow the formulas and data provided by this source.

 The Formula Explained

-$$ l_d = \frac{3}{40}\;(\Psi_t \cdot \Psi_e \cdot \Psi_s)\;\frac{f_y}{\lambda \sqrt{f'_c}}\;d_b $$
+$$ l_d = \frac{3}{40}(\Psi_t \cdot \Psi_e \cdot \Psi_s)\frac{f_y}{\lambda \sqrt{f'_c}} d_b $$

 Glossary of Variables